 Maybe it’s Parks and Recreation’s Leslie Knope and her fiery determination; Maybe it’s Insecure’s Issa Rae and her resilience; or maybe Brooklyn 99’s Terry Jeffords, and his unabashed and endearing sensitivity.
 Whether it’s someone you identify with or someone you aspire to be, watching a character you love can help you embrace your authentic character and put yourself out there to be known.

 Now, this could really be a sub-point of number two.
 Think again of those characters you love, and the things that make them unique.
 It’s probably the reason you like them.
-In that vein, don’t try to change how other perceive you, be your unique self, and trust that the right person will find them as compelling and delightful as America found Jessica Day when New Girl first aired.
+In that vein, don’t try to change how other perceive you, be your unique self, share your superpower, and trust that the right person will find them as compelling and delightful as America found Jessica Day when New Girl first aired.
 Unrelated, but I watch a lot of TV.

 Chances are, during this time a lot of your conversations are taking place through text or messaging.
 It can be excruciating when someone you really like is taking a long time to reply.
 It can be difficult to do anything but compulsively check your screens.
 It’s important to remember that your time is a gift you give others and yourself, and that your life is fuller than the pauses between chat notifications.
 Find something to do that will engage your mind and enrich your time.
 It could be a call to your best friend, working on a creative project, or making yourself a really awesome snack; whatever reminds you that you are valuable and amazing, no matter how an online convo pans out.